San Francisco Schools with Journalism Degrees

 The San Francisco Bay Area has many colleges and universities that offer different levels of journalism education in several specializations.
 This article looks at three schools that are no more than a half-hour from the city center and the programs they offer.
 There is also a table of information about each school, with statistics such as enrollment, tuition, the percentage of applicants who are accepted and the percentage of students who graduate in a reasonable time.
 A listing of a few other Bay Area schools with journalism programs is at the end of this article.

 - The City College of San Francisco offers an associate's degree in journalism and a certificate in editorial management and design.
-This school is almost seven miles from downtown San Francisco.
+This school is just over four miles from downtown San Francisco.

-- About nine miles from downtown, San Francisco State University has a bachelor's degree program in journalism with concentrations in online print journalism and photojournalism.
+- About five miles from downtown, San Francisco State University has a bachelor's degree program in journalism with concentrations in online and print journalism as well as photojournalism.
 Students there can also minor in journalism.

 Find schools that offer these popular programs